etijskens/wetppr/docs/evaluation.md

 The assignment is there because imho ***programming is something you can only learn by doing***.
 It involves important skills that you should develop while working on the assignment:

-- Using the background information presented in chapters 1-4
+- Use the background information presented in chapters 1-4 and carefully read chapter 5 on research strategy.

 - Reason about the mathematical formulation of the problem and the algorithm to solve it,

 - Do research on the problem, with respect to solution algorithms and implementation issues.

 - Write and debug code in Python.

 - Learn how slow Python functions can be sped up by converting them to either C++ or Fortran.

+- First develop code on your local machine.
+In general, local development and debugging are more user friendly.

-- Run your code on one of the UAntwerp HPC clusters.
+- Once things work, migrate your code for further testing to one of the UAntwerp HPC clusters.

 Learning is an incremental process.
 Especially for scientific software development the following is a good approach:

 1. ***Try, and test*** (We'll see what testing exactly means).

 2. ***Fail*** (often, [the faster you fail, the faster you learn](https://testsigma.com/blog/test-automation-achieve-fail-fast-fail-often/)! ).